serenity-kit/Serenity/README.md

 # in the console press `i` for iOS or `a` for Android or use the Expo Web-interface
 ```

-Creating a dev build for iOS Simulator.
+Creating a dev build for iOS Simulator

 ```sh
 cd apps/app
 yarn eas build --profile development-simulator --platform ios
 ```

-Creating a dev build for iOS.
+Creating a dev build for iOS

 ```sh
 cd apps/app
 yarn eas build --profile development --platform ios
 ```

-Creating a preview build for internal distribution.
+Creating a preview build for internal distribution

 ```sh
 cd apps/app